EpsilonSolutions/netscaler-command-reference/docs/ns/ns-simpleacl6/ns-simpleacl6.md

 <b>destPort</b>
 Port number to match against the destination port number of an incoming IPv6 packet.
-Omitting the port number creates an all-ports simple ACL6 rule, which matches any port.
+DestPort is mandatory while setting Protocol.
+Omitting the port number and protocol creates an all-ports  and all protocol simple ACL6 rule, which matches any port and any protocol.
 In that case, you cannot create another simple ACL6 rule specifying a specific port and the same source IPv6 address.
+Minimum value: 1
+Maximum value: 65535

 <b>protocol</b>
 Protocol to match against the protocol of an incoming IPv6 packet.
 You must set this parameter if you set the Destination Port parameter.